Upcoming Activities

 You may join the Society by clicking on the link below.

 SFPS is always looking for new ways to increase awareness and knowledge of palms in the landscape, botanical gardens and in the wild.
 We have supported efforts by the Kiem Foundation, Morningside park palmetum and MetroZoo collection of palms.
+We have plans to help expand the palm collection at University of Miami,

 Any problems or incorrect information on this website, please contact the Webmaster at: